mongodb/mongo-c-driver/README.md

+# MongoDB C Driver

 This is a very basic MongoDB c driver.
 This is an alpha release.

-Please post tickets and improvements at http://jira.mongodb.org/browse/CDRIVER
+Please post tickets and improvements to [JIRA](http://jira.mongodb.org/browse/CDRIVER).

 The goal is to be super strict for ultimate portability, no dependencies, and very embeddable anywhere.

 You will need JSON-C (http://oss.metaparadigm.com/json-c/) to compile the unit tests, but it is not required for the main libraries.

-Building with scons:
+## Building with scons:
     scons # this will produce libbson.a and libmongoc.a
     scons --c99 # this will use c99 mode in gcc (recommended) scons test # this will compile and run the unit tests (optional) scons test --test-server=123.4.5.67 # use remote server for tests

-Building with gcc:
+## Building with gcc:
     gcc --std=c99 -Isrc src/*.c YOUR_APP.c # No -Ddefines are needed in c99 mode on little endien

-Building with MSVC:
+## Building with MSVC:
 TODO

+## #define options
 #define options (you must use the same flags to compile all apps and libs):
 MONGO_BIG_ENDIAN             This must be defined if on a big endian architecture